karolinekb05/karolinekb05/README.md

 <br>

-👩‍🎓 Graduated in System Analysis and Development
+👩‍🎓 Graduated in System Analysis and Development and PostGraduate in Data Engineer

-💼 Quality Assurance | QA Engineer
+💼 Data Engineer

 👩‍💻 Constantly learning